 - Support the sharing of knowledge and best practice: this survey is designed to improve the education sector’s knowledge of what makes an effective school group, through the sharing of different models and best practice.
 We are depending on school leaders to provide insight into how their schools and trusts operate.

-The first of the two DEEP surveys, on workforce sustainability and financial health, is now open, and will be through the current summer term.
+The second of the two DEEP surveys, on pupil outcomes and inclusion, will open on the 7th November 2022, and will be available through the current autumn term.

 If you have any questions on the project or would like any further information, please contact firstname.lastname@example.org